TouqeerAhmad/VFSOWL/README.md

 The paper is focused on Variable Few-Shot Class Class Incremental (VFSCIL) and Variable Few-Shot Open-World Learning (VFSOWL).
 Unlike earlier approaches on Few-Shot Class Incremental Learning (FSCIL) that assume fixed number of classes (N-ways) and fixed number of samples (K-shots), VFSCIL operates in a more natural/practical setting where each incremental session could have up-to-N-classes (ways) and each class could have up-to-K-samples (shots).
 VFSCIL is then extended into VFSOWL.

-The approach extended for VFSCIL/VFSOWL stems from our concurrent work on FSCIL named [FeSSSS](https://github.com/TouqeerAhmad/FeSSSS).
+The approach extended for VFSCIL/VFSOWL stems from our concurrent work on FSCIL named [FeSSSS](https://github.com/TouqeerAhmad/FeSSSS) where we extended [Continually Evolved Classifiers](https://github.com/icoz69/CEC-CVPR2021).
+For ease we provide our code integrated into CEC repo where we have made changes to their original code, for licensing of CEC, please consult CEC-authors' original repo.

 ## Datasets
 We have conducted our experiments on miniImageNet and CUB200 datasets which are typically employed for fixed-FSCIL.
 Our self-archived copies of both datasets are available from the following [Google drive link](https://drive.google.com/drive/folders/1aDz6m1CkDsUdnvvHNFWJVks4s6mAUvsE?usp=sharing).